 Foreign currencies have been a very successful trading tool for investors looking to either gain exposure to a particular country’s currency or hedge currency risk in a portfolio.

 However, one of the disadvantages of trading foreign currencies is the complexity of the transaction.
 An investor has to watch out for arbitrage opportunities, be well-versed on currency options and futures, and have a calculator that allows at least 10 decimal points due to the math involved with trading currencies.
-This is not your grandfather's investment.
+It is not your grandfather's investment.

-What Currency ETFs Are
+What Are Currency ETFs

 Enter currency ETFs.
 A simple transaction allowing your portfolio the exposure you desire to foreign currencies without all the complexities.
 Currency ETFs are like pre-packaged investments that track a certain currency, similar to how a normal ETF tracks a correlating index.

 A currency ETF is designed to follow a very specific currency or in some cases a basket of currencies, allowing an investor access to more than one foreign currency.